Updated April 2020

 Step 1: Open up your Pinterest account and click on the ‘+’ sign in the upper right of the screen to then click “Create Pin”.

 Step 2: The next screen will pop up to upload your video and they’ve given all the right specs needed to the right of the upload box.
-Upload a square version of the video.
-(1:1) Note that it could take a while for the video to upload.
+Upload your video.
+Note that it could possibly take a while for the video to upload, but we’ve been seeing quicker and quicker upload times.

 Step 3: Add your title, description and destination link (URL)